 If you are staying in a town or city, it's worth thinking about staying in an apartment, or sharing an apartment.
 It's generally cheaper to do this, and you will be paying by the week rather than by the day.
-Our international cooperator can help you find housing and can even arrange apartment viewings.
+Our partner can help you find housing and even arrange apartment viewings.

 What other costs are there to consider?